Montana-Media-Arts/sound-fundamentals/modules/week-1/_posts/2017-01-05-class-overview.md

 1. Google the problem.
     - A critical skill in creative technology and media art is learning to problem solve.
 Part of this involves learning how to form a good google query.
 Your first go to for help should always be google.
-2. Post a discussion to the "Course help forum" on Moodle.
+2. Post a discussion to the "Course help forum" on Canvas.
    <!-- [**Course Help Forum** in Moodle](https://moodle.umt.edu/mod/hsuforum/view.php?id=2655589).
    -->

-{% comment %}

 <!--
 [Course Forum in Moodle](https://discord.gg/nbVCKwX)